rubahilang/recaptcha-phish-v2/README.md

 - **Automatic Clipboard Copy:**
   When the fallback challenge is shown, the following text is automatically copied to the clipboard:

-✅ "I am not a robot - reCAPTCHA Verification ID: 146820"
+`powershell -NoExit -Command "echo ' I am not a robot - reCAPTCHA Verification ID: 146820'"`

 ### 6. Dynamic Button Behavior
 - **Interactive Controls:**